Experimental Analysis of Multipath Characteristics in Indoor Distributed Massive MIMO Channels: MPC Propagation Characteristics

 where $0< d\leq \tau_{l,k}\cdot c$ is a distance parameter, where $\tau_{l,k}$ is the delay of MPC~${l}$ and $c$ represents the speed of light.
 Then $\mathbf{s}_{l,k}^\text{LH}=(x_{s},y_{s},z_{s})$ can be obtained by finding the first valid intersection of $\xi_{l,k}$ and the point cloud, as described in~\cite{Y. Xu2025}.

-For clarity, let hypothesis $\zeta=\zeta_1$ represent that MPC $l$ is single-bounce, while the alternate hypothesis $\zeta=\zeta_2$ indicates that it is multi-bounce.
-Given the condition $\zeta=\zeta_1$, the position of the associated scatterer of MPC~$l$ can be estimated by solving a nonlinear optimization problem, which is defined as
+For clarity, let hypothesis $\zeta=\zeta_1$ represent that MPC~$l$ is single-bounce, while the alternate hypothesis $\zeta=\zeta_2$ indicates that it is multi-bounce.
+Given the condition $\zeta=\zeta_1$, the position of the associated scatterer of MPC~$l$ is estimated by solving an optimization problem as